bhargavvarmasagi/GDP-Team04/README.md

 Researched data management needs for Iteration 2 :- (10/23/2024) <br>
 Analyzed required data fields for Customers, Products, and Orders, reviewed ER Diagram, and explored security measures like access restrictions and encryption.
 Investigated how data storage aligns with functional requirements.<br>

+Checked the relationships between entities to make changes :- (10/25/2024)<br>
+Checked all relationships for optional many-to-one and one-to-many associations.
+Confirmed that all relationships correctly allow for optional entities in each case, except for Orders to Payments, which has been updated to a mandatory many-to-one relationship.
+Now, each order requires a payment.
+Specifically, customers can optionally have orders, products can optionally have reviews, and orders can optionally have deliveries.
+Ensured the design supports flexibility where needed, while enforcing mandatory payments for orders.
+Changes made as necessary.<br>